 Concepts

-Mental models for building on the Menlo Platform — architecture layers, robots, simulator, agent, and sessions.
+Mental models for building on the Menlo Platform — architecture layers, robots, simulator, and sessions.

 The mental model you need before writing code.
 For exact message shapes and field lists, see the Wire format reference.